 Windows 10 and Graphics Driver Update do not match

-The latest update by Windows 10 coined as the “Anniversary Update” may have interfered with your graphics card.
+The latest update by Windows 10 coined as the “Anniversary Update” may have interfered with your graphics card and lead to geforce experience won’t open issue.
 This interference is probably due to a mismatch within the update which they may (or may not) fix in a future version.